mui/mui-x/docs/data/date-pickers/lifecycle/lifecycle.md

 Some views can decide not to call `onChange` for some value modifications.
 The most common example is the mobile time views (using the [`TimeClock`](/x/react-date-pickers/time-clock/) component).
-The `onChange` is only fired once when the dragging (touching) of the clock hands ends even though the UI updates on each position change.
+The `onChange` is only fired once when the dragging (touching) of the clock hand ends even though the UI updates on each position change.

 #### When a value is selected using the action bar

 If the component is controlled (i.e: if it has a `value` prop), clicking on any built-in actions will call `onChange` if the value to publish is different from the current value.

-If the component is not controlled, the behavior is the same, except for the _Clear_, _Today_ and _OK_ action that will call `onChange` if no value has ever been published, even if the current value equals the value to publish.
+If the component is not controlled, the behavior is the same, except for the _Clear_, _Today_, and _OK_ actions that will call `onChange` if no value has ever been published, even if the current value equals the value to publish.

 #### When a shortcut is picked